-With only a short amount of time to take it all in, the highlights of our time in the west coast of Salento were:
+The highlights of our short time in the west coast of Salento included:

 - Santa Maria di Leuca, the town at the bottom of the ‘heel’